maximdim/gmailbackup/README.md

 gmailbackup
 ===========

-Backup gmail using Service User account availabel for paid versions of Google Apps
+Backup gmail using Service User account available for paid versions of Google Apps